Last Updated on November 16, 2023 by Louisa

 4. A Court of Thorns and Roses – Sarah J. Maas

-If you love faerie romance and fantasy novels, then you will love A Court of Thorns and Roses.
+If you love faerie romance and fantasy novels, then you will love a book like A Court of Thorns and Roses.

-When nineteen-year-old huntress Feyre is met with a wolf in the words, she meets another terrifying creature in demand of retribution.
+When nineteen-year-old huntress Feyre stumbles upon a wolf in the woods, she soon meets another creature in demand of retribution.

 5. Dog Man: Grime And Punishment – Dave Pilkey